SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

 #### Synonyms API

-The synoynms API has 3 data sources to find synonyms: nltk (wordnet), altervista API and datamuse API, see [config_api_synonyms.yaml](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_api_synonyms.yaml)
+The synoynms API has 3 data sources to find synonyms: nltk (wordnet), altervista API and datamuse API in the respective order, see [config_api_synonyms.yaml](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_api_synonyms.yaml)
 The end user can pass the below parameters:
  - a term, the text to be searched for synonyms
  - the data sources in which to search